-5.2.1 Analysis and Approval of Exposures
+5.2.1 Approval of Exposures

 The MGL and MBL Boards are responsible for establishing the framework for approving credit exposures.
-The Boards delegate discretions to approve credit exposure to designated individuals within the Group whose capacity to prudently exercise authority has been assessed.
+The MGL and MBL Boards delegate discretions to approve credit exposure to designated individuals within the Group whose capacity to prudently exercise authority has been assessed.

-Operating groups are assigned modest levels of credit discretions.
-Credit exposures above these levels are assessed independently by RMG and approved by experienced RMG staff, the CEO and the Boards as required.
+Operating Groups are assigned modest levels of credit discretions.
+Credit exposures above these levels are assessed independently by RMG and approved by experienced RMG staff, MBL CEO, MGL CEO, MBL Board and MGL Board as required.